microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeploymentV1/README.md

 **SQL DB Details**

-- **SQL Server Name\*:** The connection string for the Azure SQL Server or SQL Server instance and the format is same as that is followed in SQL Server Management Studio.
+- **SQL Server Name\*:** The connection string for the SQL Server instance or Azure SQL Server and the format is same as that is followed in SQL Server Management Studio.
 For example, FabrikamSQL.database.windows.net, 1433 or FabrikamSQL.database.windows.net are both valid Azure SQL Server names.
-FabrikamSQL.fabrikam.local, 1433 or FabrikamSQL.fabrikam.local are both valid SQL Server names
+FabrikamSQL.fabrikam.local, 1433 or FabrikamSQL.fabrikam.local are both valid SQL Server names.

-- **Database Name\*:** The name of the Azure SQL Database or SQL Server database like FabrikamDB.
+- **Database Name\*:** The name of the SQL Server database or Azure SQL Database like FabrikamDB.
 The Database will be created new if it does not exist, else it will be updated if it already exists.

-- **SQL Username\*:** Azure SQL Database task uses SQL Authentication to authenticate with the Azure SQL Server and this parameter specifies the Azure SQL Database administrator login.
+- **SQL Username\*:** SQL Server login or Azure SQL DB user.

-- **SQL Password\*:** The password for the Azure SQL Database administrator.
+- **SQL Password\*:** The password for the SQL Server login or the Azure SQL Database administrator.

 **Deployment Package**